-L. Accumulation of Exhaust Gases-Swim Platform
+L. Accumulation of Exhaust Gases -Swim Platform

-When the propulsion engine(s) or generator is running, CO is produced and may remain in the vicinity of the exhaust outlet (including underwater exhaust outlets such as sterndrives and outboards).
-Refer to Figure B14.
+When the propulsion engine(s) or generator is running, CO is produced and may remain in the vicinity of the exhaust outlet (including underwater exhaust outlets).

-- 1. Do not occupy aft lounging area(s) or swim platform. - 2.
+- Do not occupy aft lounging area(s) or swim platform. - 2.
 Do not swim under or around swim platform. - 3.
 Do not swim in the vicinity of the exhaust outlet.